The production, handling, and transportation of Ocean Blue Diesel Exhaust Fluid (DEF) are governed by the ISO 22241 standard.

 Certain stainless steels and various plastic materials are suitable for storing DEF.
 Carbon steels, copper, copper-containing alloys, and zinc-coated steels should not be used.

-Bulk storage tanks should be dedicated for DEF.
+Bulk storage tanks should be dedicated to DEF.
 Do not switch products in the bulk tank without thoroughly rinsing the tank with distilled or deionized water, or on-spec DEF.

 Use dedicated equipment for dispensing DEF.
 Do not use funnels, pitchers, hoses, etc. that are used for other fluids when putting DEF in a tank.